project-sunbird/sunbird-devops/deploy/Installation.md

 <summary>Click to expand!</summary>

 ### Installation Steps
-1. Create 3vms(one of them should have a public ip, and 80,443 exposed to internet) of 2core 8Gi of ubuntu16.04
+1. Create 3vms(**Core VM should have a public ip, and 80,443,8443 exposed to internet**) of 2core 8Gi of ubuntu16.04
 2. Azure storage account with one public container( for example content)
+3. ssh into Core VM and do the following steps
-3. Create a keyfile ~/deployer.pem which can ssh into all nodes.
+4. Create a keyfile ~/deployer.pem which can ssh into all nodes.
 > Note: The user should have password less sudo access to all machines
 4. `git clone https://github.com/rjshrjndrn/sunbird-devops -b 3node`
-5. Open `sunbird-devops/deploy/3node.vars` and fill the variables till `ssh_user`
+5. Open `sunbird-devops/deploy/3node.vars` and fill the variables
+> It is advised to run the installation script in tmux session, as if the network is bad, installation may get interrupted.
+For starting a tmux session, `tmux` and once the installation starts `ctrl+b then d` will detach the session.
+You can attach the session back with `tmux a`
 6. cd sunbird-devops/deploy && bash -x install.sh

 **example inventory seggregation**